 Blood carries oxygen and other important substances to the body's cells and organs, including the brain.
-In an ischemic (ih-SKEE-mik) stroke, these substances can't get to the brain and brain cells die.
+In an ischemic (pronounced: ih-SKEE-mik) stroke, these substances can't get to the brain and brain cells die.
 This can permanently damage the brain and make a person's body stop working as it should.

-In a hemorrhagic (heh-meh-RA-jik) stroke, a blood vessel in the brain breaks, flooding the brain with blood and damaging brain cells.
+In a hemorrhagic (pronounced: heh-meh-RA-jik) stroke, a blood vessel in the brain breaks, flooding the brain with blood and damaging brain cells.

 Who Gets Strokes?

 Strokes in children most often happen within the first month after birth.
 These are sometimes called perinatal (or neonatal) strokes.
-Most perinatal (pair-ih-NAY-tul) strokes happen during delivery or right after delivery when the baby doesn't get enough oxygen while traveling through the birth canal.
+Most perinatal (pronounced: pair-ih-NAY-tul) strokes happen during delivery or right after delivery when the baby doesn't get enough oxygen while traveling through the birth canal.

-Strokes also can affect older kids.
-But most of these are caused by another condition that stops the flow of blood to the brain or causes bleeding in the brain.
+Strokes that affect older kids and teens usually are caused by another condition that stops the flow of blood to the brain or causes bleeding in the brain.

 What Causes Strokes?

-Finding the cause of a stroke in a child can be hard.
+Finding the cause of a stroke can be hard.
 Strokes in adults often happen because of high blood pressure, diabetes, or atherosclerosis.
-The risk factors for stroke in children are more varied.
+The risk factors for stroke in kids and teens are more varied.

 Ischemic strokes are the most common type in children.
 They're usually related to: